cwjohan/node-redis-queue-demos/README.md

 1. In the second console window, run `node provider04.js stop`, which will put a stop command in the queue.
 Shortly thereafter, the worker04 process will stop.

-Try the above again using node worker04 3 in step 1.
+Try the above again using `node worker04.js 3` in step 1.
 Observe that the worker will process three input requests in parallel and that the results may become available in a different order than the input requests.

 ##Running Coffee